Josepe75/pvlab/src/pvlab/doc/source/usage/en/tools_dataframes.rst

 Module dfdicts
 ^^^^^^^^^^^^^^

-.. py:module:: pvlab.dataframes.dfdicts
+.. py:module:: 'pvlab.dataframes.dfdicts'

 Perform type-conversion and *pretty-print* operations for dictionaries.

 It contains the following functions:

 .. py:function:: dict_to_df(dictionary: dict, columns: list) -> pandas.core.frame.DataFrame

 Re-arrange a dictionary to become a pandas dataframe.

-   It performs a type conversion of a dictionary (e.g. a dictionary that represents some kind of valid time intervals), returning a ``pandas`` DataFrame:
+It performs a type conversion of a dictionary (e.g. a dictionary that represents some kind of valid time intervals), returning a ``pandas.DataFrame``:

+Code examples:

-   When the correct parameters are provided, it **returns** a ``pandas.DataFrame`` object.
+When the correct parameters are provided, it **returns** a ``pandas.DataFrame``
+object:

 .. code-block:: python
    :linenos: